 I’ll often eat an apple or banana, a handful of nuts, or make a small smoothie.
-(Careful on the amount consumed — smoothies can be chocked full of calories, and simple carbs too boot.)
+(Careful on the amount consumed — smoothies can be stuffed full of calories of the simple carb variety.)
 Or, how ’bout one piece of whole wheat, sunflower-seeded toast with a layer of almond butter on it, and sliced banana to top it off?

 If you go out for lunch, then you need to sharpen your mind and prepare.

 Restaurant food can be deceiving.
 What looks like a healthy meal may not be.
 A salad is not healthy if it’s dominated by breaded-something stuff and smothered with sugar and fat-laced dressing.
-If in doubt, choose water-laden foods (if you put them in a juicer, juice would come out) and foods that resemble their natural state.
+If in doubt, choose water-laden foods (if you put them in a juicer, watery juice would be extracted) and foods that resemble their natural state.

 So, adorn the salads with veggies, avocado, a few nuts and some sliced hard-boiled eggs.
 Try to get sandwiches with whole wheat bread, veggie stuff like sprouts, tomatoes, avocado, sautéed zucchini and/or eggplant, and go light on the cheese and meats.